IsabelGarvi/school-statistics/README.md

 Retake column cannot be ticked if there is no retake column empty for that same student on that same subject and that same year.
+Ideally -> 1 excel sheet for each subject.